 Minerals are inorganic substances found in soils and rocks and are essential nutrients the body needs to survive and carry out daily functions and processes.
-We receive minerals by eating plants that absorb them from the earth and by eating meat from animals, which graze on plants.
+We get minerals by eating plants that absorb them from the earth and by eating meat from animals that graze on plants.

 Potassium is responsible for regulating the amount of fluid in your blood and body tissue.
-That’s important to your hearing health because fluid in the inner ear is dependent upon a rich supply of potassium, especially in that part of the ear that translates the noises we hear into electrical impulses the brain interprets as sound.
-As we age, those levels naturally drop and contribute to presbycusis — or age-related hearing loss.
+That can be important to your hearing health because fluid in the inner ear, that part of the ear that translates the noises we hear into electrical impulses the brain interprets as sound, is dependent upon a rich supply of potassium.
+As we age, those levels naturally drop which could be a contributing factor for presbycusis — or age-related hearing loss.

-Potassium-rich foods include: potatoes, spinach, lima beans, tomatoes, raisins, apricots, bananas, melons, oranges, yogurt and low-fat milk.
-With springtime picnics marking the calendar, think about bringing your favorite low-fat buttermilk potato salad recipe or a fruit salad with citrus and melons for tasty and potassium-rich side dishes.
+Potassium-rich foods include: potatoes, spinach, lima beans, tomatoes, raisins, apricots, bananas, melons, oranges, yogurt and milk.
+With springtime picnics marking the calendar, think about making your favorite potato salad or bring along a fruit salad with citrus and melons for tasty and potassium-rich side dishes.

 Research conducted at the University of Michigan Kresge Hearing Research Institute has shown that people pretreated with magnesium (along with Vitamins A, C, and E) were protected from noise-related hearing loss.
 Scientists believe this is because magnesium combats the effects of free radicals emitted during loud noises — almost like a protective barrier for the delicate hair cells in the inner ear.
 Also, lack of adequate magnesium in the inner ear causes the blood vessels to shrink, depriving it of valuable oxygen.

-Foods rich in magnesium include fruits and vegetables, such as bananas, artichokes, potatoes, spinach, tomatoes and broccoli.
-Artichokes start to come in season during the springtime.
-The best way to serve artichokes is to boil them for 20-30 minutes and serve them with warmed butter or a cool dill yogurt dip Bonus — the yogurt dip will provide potassium too!
+Foods rich in magnesium include fruits and vegetables such as bananas, artichokes, potatoes, spinach, tomatoes and broccoli.
+Spring is the perfect time for fresh artichokes.
+Cook them in boiling water 20-30 minutes and serve them with warmed butter or a cool dill yogurt dip.
+Bonus — the yogurt dip will provide potassium too!

-Zinc boosts body’s immune system and is also responsible for cell growth and healing wounds, so it’s potentially helpful in warding off germs that cause the common cold and, ultimately, those pesky ear infections.
+Zinc boosts body’s immune system and is also responsible for cell growth and healing wounds, so it’s potentially helpful in warding off germs that cause the common cold and even pesky ear infections.
 Some studies suggest it’s also effective in treating tinnitus in individuals with normal hearing.
-Zinc does interact with antibiotics and diuretics, though, so be sure to seek a physician’s advice before adding this mineral to your diet.
+Zinc does interact with antibiotics and diuretics though, so seek a physician’s advice before using supplements.

-Foods rich in zinc include beef, port and dark-meat chicken, cashews, almonds, peanuts, beans, split peas, lentils, oysters — and dark chocolate!
-Think about trying your hand at making homemade granola bars to get your fill of zinc.
+Foods rich in zinc include beef, pork and dark-meat chicken, cashews, almonds, peanuts, beans, split peas, lentils, oysters and dark chocolate.
+Try making homemade granola bars to get your fill of zinc.
 Nuts and dark chocolate work great as key ingredients, along with oats, popped quinoa, raisins, dried cranberries and coconut flakes.
-Consider using honey, cacao butter and nut butters as binders.
-Search the Internet to find recipes from home cooks around the world for variations on homemade granola bars, then tweak a good recipe to your delight!
+Honey and nut butters work well as binders.
+Search online to find recipes like this one from Love and Zest.
+Once you get comfortable with the process, tweak recipes to your liking.